-Autumn is the perfect time of year for cozy moments, hot beverages, and breathtaking sceneries.
+Autumn is the perfect time of year for taking images of beautiful colors, cosy moments and breathtaking sceneries.

-It’s also the perfect excuse to get into creative autumn photography that will improve your skills and impress your models.
+It’s also the perfect season to get into creative autumn photography to improve your skills and impress your viewers.

-10. Focus on Falling Leaves to Create Unique Compositions
+1. Autumn Photography: Focusing on Thrown Leaves to Create Exciting Compositions

-Falling leaves are a classic in autumn photography.
-But this idea is so popular, it might make your photos look like any other autumn portrait.
+People throwing leaves in the air are a classic action shot in autumn photography.
+But this idea is so popular that it might make your photos look like any other autumn portrait.

 To avoid this, experiment with a different focal point to make them look less boring.
 For example, the subject in your portrait doesn’t always have to be in focus.

-For something a little abstract, set your aperture to f/1.8 (any small number will do).
-Focus away from your subject as they throw leaves in the air.
+For something a little abstract, set your aperture to any small number like f/1.8.
+Then pull your focus away from the person as they throw leaves in the air.
 Focus on a couple of leaves instead and turn your subject into a blurry outline.

 You can also experiment with freelensing.
 Or use a Lensbaby to create an intense blur in specific parts of your photos.

-You can also use painted leaves as backgrounds, foregrounds, or simple props that your subject can hold.
+You can also use painted leaves as backgrounds, foregrounds, or simple props that people can hold.

 Some of the most beautiful autumn photos feature subjects that seem to blend in with their surroundings.